KatTiel/data_pipeline_weather_data/README.md

 AWS Lambda functions need to be initialized with a specific Python runtime.
 If additional dependencies are required, such as psycopg2 for database connections, [they must to be uploaded as a .zip file, along with the lambda_function](https://www.youtube.com/watch?v=Jtlxf_kn5zY&ab_channel=DevAndBeyond).
 Pandas should be integrated as an AWS Lambda function layer  rather than being part of the uploaded dependencies.

-:exclamation:I highly recommend the approach of downloading dependencies for the second AWS Lambda function in Python 3.8 runtime [as shown in the video](https://www.youtube.com/watch?v=80h9lXE07z0&ab_channel=ZyroTech) as it resolves several compatibility issues encountered with alternative methods:exclamation:
+:exclamation: I highly recommend the approach of downloading dependencies for the second AWS Lambda function in Python 3.8 runtime [as shown in the video](https://www.youtube.com/watch?v=80h9lXE07z0&ab_channel=ZyroTech) as it resolves several compatibility issues encountered with alternative methods :exclamation:

 #### Extract & Transform
 **AWS Lambda :exclamation:Python 3.10:exclamation:**